jbexta/AgentPilot/README.md

 Uberduck (celebrities and characters) (discontinued)

 ### 🔓 Integrated Jailbreak
 Supports DevMode Jailbreak and enabled by default for more unique and creative responses. <br>
 To disable this change the following settings:<br>
 `context > jailbreak = False`<br>
 `context > prefix-all-assistant-msgs = ''`

 Assistant messages are sent back to the LLM with the prefix "(🔓 Developer Mode Output)" as instructed by the jailbreak, whether the message contained it or not.
+This helps to keep the jailbraik _aligned_ ;)

+Only the main context is jailbroken.
+Actions, ReAct and the code interpreter are not affected by the jailbreak.

 ### 🕗 Scheduler
 ~~Tasks can be recurring or scheduled to run at a later time with requests like _"The last weekend of every month"_, or _"Every day at 9am"_.~~
 Still in development